laravel/docs/precognition.md

 Precognition works by executing all a route's middleware and dependency resolution (including form requests), but not executing the route's controller.
 You will also see that Precognition is part feature and part pattern.

+<a name="installation"></a>
 ## Installation

-We have created some front-end helper libraries to make working with Precognition a dreamy delight.
+We have created some frontend helper libraries to make working with Precognition a dreamy delight.
 If you are going to use Precognition, we recommend installing the appropriate libraries for your project.
 The Laravel starter kits and skeleton install and configure the Precognition libraries, however if your application does not yet have it installed, you can install it via NPM.
 There is a vanilla JavaScript and a VueJS flavoured package available:

 ```
 # vanilla JavaScript: